-Can boob jobs lead to hormonal nightmares?
+Can breast implants lead to hormonal nightmares?

 And if all that isn’t enough, breast implants have also been linked to Hashimoto’s disease.
 You may well already be familiar with the condition as it’s the most common thyroid issue in America.
 It, of course, affect more women than men and can be absolutely debilitating.
 At it’s core, Hashimoto’s occurs when your immune system attacks the thyroid gland in your throat.
 It’s a slow-burning condition that can take years to diagnose.

 Under attack, the gland begins to break down and stop properly producing the hormones that we so need.
 Symptoms can be wide-ranging and individual but include weight gain, hair loss, low thyroid hormone, dry skin, brittle nails, dizziness, weakness, low temperature, constipation, sleep disturbance, crazy periods… Frankly, it’s a hormonal nightmare.

 So how, exactly, can breast implants in any way influence your thyroid gland?
 That’s a question that the medical community struggles to answer.
 But then, they don’t really know what causes it in patients that don’t have breast implants either.
 Let’s consider the evidence.